yutingzhao1991/jobManager/README.md

     }],
     "tasks": [{
         "plugin": "base",
-        "retry": "false", // is auto retry, default is false "config": {
-            "command": "echo \"test demo a\""
+        "retry": "false", // is auto retry, default is false, is it is true job this task will retry untill success "config": { // you can get this config in you plugin "command": "echo \"test demo a\""
         }
     }]